-- Functionality: Using RNA as a template limits amplification to only the receptor chains which are functional and productively expressed.
+- Functionality: Using RNA as a template limits amplification of only the receptor chains which are functional and productively expressed.
 AIR profiling from gDNA amplifies many additional sequences, including non-rearranged and rearranged but non-functional (usually expressed at low level) receptor genes, which increases undesirable background in the NGS data, especially in tissue samples with low immune cell content.

 - Coverage: BCR repertoire analysis using gDNA as a template does not allow identification of the Ig isotype (IgG, IgA, IgM, IgD, and IgE), as V(D)J and C regions are separated by an intron and cannot be effectively amplified by a multiplex-PCR reaction.
+Furthermore, to study somatic hypermutation in immune cells, RNA allows a better coverage of the full-length CDR1-CDR2-CDR3 region.

 Identification of disease-activated CDR3 clonotypes